What is Joint Debt?

 What Happens if Joint Debt is Unpaid?

 The consequences of not paying a joint debt are the same as not paying any other debt.
 Your creditors may begin reporting negatively on your credit report and pursue you for collection.
-This will negatively affect your credit rating and your ability to qualify for loans.
+This will negatively affect your credit rating and ability to qualify for loans.
 You should check your credit report (In Canada, you can use free websites such as Credit Karma and Borrowell – these are owned by TransUnion and Equifax, respectively) periodically to ensure that joint debts are being maintained.
+If not, your credit rating may be affected.

-How is Joint Debt Treated in a Consumer Proposal or Bankruptcy?
+How is Joint Debt Treated in a Consumer Proposal?